 Remember that Google drives about 96% of the search traffic for mobile devices, and about 47% of sports fans use mobile devices to check Facebook during a game.

 9. Consider a Sports Marketing Firm

-Some people choose to work with sports marketing firms for all of their sports and entertainment marketing needs.
+Some people work with sports marketing firms for all their sports and entertainment marketing needs.
 People crave more authenticity; they want to be closer to the action and closer to their favorite athletes.
 That is the reason why many brands choose a sports marketing firm.
-For example, the Boston Red Sox have their marketing arm, Fenway Sports Management.
+For example, the Boston Red Sox has a marketing arm, Fenway Sports Management.
 Sports marketing companies can help bridge the gap between your brand and your desire to be more exposed to the world of sports.
 Firms and agencies in the sports business have the industry contacts you need and the know-how to ensure your success.

 10. Don’t forget the eSports Market

 You may have noticed ESPN’s frequent coverage of popular eSports leagues.
-Or perhaps you viewed a viral live stream on Facebook, YouTube, or Twitch.
-The total revenue for eSports in 2017 was $696 million, and it is estimated to reach the $1.5 billion mark by 2022.
+Or perhaps you viewed a live viral stream on Facebook, YouTube, or Twitch.
+The total revenue for eSports in 2017 was $696 million, estimated to reach the $1.5 billion mark by 2023.

 - Celebrities, athletes, and brands are starting to get involved in partnerships with eSports teams, players, tournaments, and leagues.